This post may contain affiliate links. Read my disclosure policy here.

 Her suitcases were an unusual pattern, made from a black and white woven wool fabric and unlike any of the suitcases we had in our house.

 And on each of them, she had yarn pom pom balls tied to the handles, I suppose so she could clearly identify them when traveling.
 Although, I am sure no one else had suitcases like hers.

-I find it strange that now, at 42, I still remember those yarn pom pom balls and pulling my fingers through the strings as she unpacked her bags for one of her treasured month long visits.
+I find it strange that now, in my 40s, I still remember those yarn pom pom balls and pulling my fingers through the strings as she unpacked her bags for one of her treasured month long visits.

-It has been more than thirty years since I wound up yarn balls to make “pom poms.”
+It has been more than thirty years since I wound up yarn balls to make a “pom pom”.